alextras/Cloud-computing/README.md

 `$ sudo docker compose up -d`

 > !
-If there is an ERROR message try this
+If there is an ERROR message about .env files try this removing docker-credential-helpers with the following command:

-`$ dpkg -r --force-depends golang-docker-credential-helpers `
+> `$ dpkg -r --force-depends golang-docker-credential-helpers `

 ## 4. Create the web app and interconnect it with the REST API of ELK